microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 ### Configuration
 Passive health check settings are specified on the cluster level in `Cluster/HealthCheck/Passive` section.
 Alternatively, they can be defined in code via the corresponding types in [Microsoft.ReverseProxy.Abstractions](xref:Microsoft.ReverseProxy.Abstractions) namespace mirroring the configuration contract.

-Passive health checks require the `PassiveHealthCheckMiddleware` to added into the pipeline for them to work.
-The default `void MapReverseProxy(this IEndpointRouteBuilder endpoints)` methods does it automatically, but in case of a manual pipeline construction the [ProxyMiddlewareAppBuilderExtensions.UsePassiveHealthChecks](xref:Microsoft.AspNetCore.Builder.ProxyMiddlewareAppBuilderExtensions) method must be called to add that middleware as it's shown in `ReverseProxy.Config.Sample` project.
+Passive health checks require the `PassiveHealthCheckMiddleware` added into the pipeline for them to work.
+The default `MapReverseProxy(this IEndpointRouteBuilder endpoints)` method does it automatically, but in case of a manual pipeline construction the [UsePassiveHealthChecks](xref:Microsoft.AspNetCore.Builder.ProxyMiddlewareAppBuilderExtensions.UsePassiveHealthChecks) method must be called to add that middleware.

 `Cluster/HealthCheck/Passive` section and [PassiveHealthCheckOptions](xref:Microsoft.ReverseProxy.Abstractions.PassiveHealthCheckOptions):